JustinGuese/website-hugo-aigenticvibes/content/english/product/PsychDiary.md

 # SEO Content Block
 seo_block:
   enable: true
-  heading: "AI-powered gratitude journal and mental health diary from Germany"
+  heading: "AI mental health diary and gratitude journal from Germany"
   body: |
-    PsychDiary is an AI-powered mental health diary that helps you understand what truly influences your well-being.
-Instead of leaving your entries as isolated notes, the app automatically analyzes your text to highlight recurring themes, positive moments and challenges – always with a privacy-first, DSGVO-compliant architecture in Germany.
+    PsychDiary is an AI-powered mental health diary and gratitude journal from Germany.
+It helps you understand what truly influences your well-being by automatically analyzing your entries and surfacing recurring themes, positive moments and challenges – always with a DSGVO-compliant, privacy-first architecture and data hosting in Germany.

     The combination of gratitude journaling, mood tracking and AI-driven insights makes PsychDiary more than a classic notes app.
-It is a structured companion that encourages reflection, shows long-term trends and helps you build healthier habits step by step.
+It becomes a structured companion that encourages regular reflection, shows long-term trends and supports you in building healthier mental habits step by step.

-    PsychDiary is not a medical device and does not replace professional therapy, but it can be a powerful everyday tool for self-awareness and emotional resilience, whether you are just starting to explore journaling or already work with a therapist.
+    PsychDiary is not a medical device and does not replace professional therapy, but it can be a practical everyday tool for self-awareness and emotional resilience – whether you are just starting to explore journaling or already work with a therapist.

 # Final CTA
 final_cta: